History of Bill Maher in Timeline

 In January 2021, Bill Maher promoted the COVID-19 lab leak theory.

-In March 2021, Bill Maher criticized China's treatment of the Uyghur minority in Xinjiang, saying the United States had "lost" to China in the "battle for the 21st century" and that the U.S. was wasting time in a "never-ending woke competition".
+In March 2021, Bill Maher criticized China's treatment of the Uyghur minority in Xinjiang and claimed the United States has "lost" to China in the "battle for the 21st century."
+He also stated that the United States is wasting time in a "never-ending woke competition".

-On April 16, 2021, Bill Maher criticized media coverage of the COVID-19 pandemic, calling it "panic porn" and stating that the population is badly misinformed due to biased sources of medical information.
+On April 16, 2021, Bill Maher criticized media coverage of the COVID-19 pandemic, calling it "panic porn" and stating that the population is badly misinformed due to biased sources.

 2021: Opposition to NFL's "Black National Anthem"

-In March 2022, Bill Maher rebuked liberals for their opposition to the Florida Parental Rights in Education Act and defended Republicans for pushing the bill.
+In March 2022, Bill Maher rebuked liberals for opposing the Florida Parental Rights in Education Act and defended Republicans for supporting the bill.

-On March 21, 2022, Maher launched a podcast titled Club Random, featuring one-on-one interviews recorded in his home bar, discussing a variety of topics except politics.
+On March 21, 2022, Maher launched a podcast titled Club Random, a series hosting one-on-one interviews with guests, recorded in his bar at home, where he discusses everything except politics.

-In May 2022, Bill Maher commented on the rise in LGBT identification, suggesting it's partly due to feeling free to express oneself and partly due to it being trendy.
-He also referred to puberty blockers and other transgender health care for trans youth as "literally experimenting on children."
+In May 2022, Bill Maher said that the rise in LGBT numbers is partly due to people feeling free to identify, but also because it's trendy.
+Maher also referred to puberty blockers and other transgender health care for trans youth as "literally experimenting on children".

-In 2022, Bill Maher blamed mass shootings in part on Hollywood's romanticization of gun violence in movies.
+In 2022, Bill Maher blamed mass shootings in part on Hollywood's romanticization of gun violence in movies, although he also said he is glad that guns exist saying it "levels the playing field".

 2022: Criticism of Disinformation Governance Board